advancedresearch/the_century_of_satire/naturalistic-assumptions-and-dimensions-of-error.md

 was precisely because Ruck could be wrong and still his research would be valuable and he would be a brilliant scholar.

 Yet, people always have biases and we use them to guide our research.
-This is natural should not be pointed out as a flaw, although many have a bad habit of doing so.
+This is natural and should not be pointed out as a flaw, although many have a bad habit of doing so.

 From naturalistic assumptions, you can have even greater freedom in expression of thought, even contradictory beliefs.
 There is no requirement of having a coherent belief system.